obsidiansystems/ledger-app-nervos/README.md

 The `account extended-address` command should be used to

-- Verify the public key obtained via `account bip44-addresses` command on the ledger device
+- Verify the public key obtained via `account bip44-addresses` command on the Ledger device
 - Obtain the public key for any arbitrary BIP44 derivation path

 ``` sh